Manufacturing Inspection Processes Guide

 General Tolerances

-Default tolerances for linear/angular dimensions and geometric features when specific tolerances are not called out.
+Default tolerances when specific tolerances are not called out.
+ISO 2768-1 covers linear and angular dimensions; ISO 2768-2 covers geometric tolerances (form and position).
 Classes: fine (f), medium (m), coarse (c), very coarse (v).
 Widely used in Europe; specify class in the title block.

 GD&T